kontent-ai/kontent-ai-migration-toolkit/README.md

 # Import

 > [!CAUTION]
-> **Read before running import script** We do not recommended importing into a production environment directly without
+> **We do not recommended importing into a production environment directly** (without proper testing).
+Instead you
-> proper testing.
-Instead you should first create a testing environment and run the script there to make sure everything
-> works as you intended to.
+> should first create a testing environment and run the script there to make sure everything works as you intended to.

 > [!NOTE]
 > When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
 Any